+Sang Won Lee is a Ph.D.
+Candidate in Computer Science and Engineering at the University of Michigan.
+His work lies at the intersection of Human-computer Interaction and computer music.
+His research aims to bring the collaborative live nature of music making to computational systems by developing interactive systems that facilitate real-time collaboration in creative tasks.
+His work explores how to computationally mediate musical collaboration and enable novel musical expression.
+More broadly, he has applied the findings from interactive music to applications in a variety of fields, including crowdsourcing, design, writing, and programming.
+These systems help people collaboratively create artifacts and have liveness in their collaborative process with other people.
 He holds a Diploma in Industrial Engineering from the Seoul National University and an M.S. degree in Music Technology from Georgia Tech.
-He has been an active author in emerging conferences like New Interfaces for Musical Expression (NIME), as well as broader Human-Computer interaction venues like ACM UIST and ACM CHI.
-In addition to academic research publications, he has also presented his research works in the form of music performances in peer-reviewed venues such as NIME, Art-CHI, and ICMC, and is a winner of the International Computer Music Association Music Award 2016 for his composition, Live Writing: Gloomy Streets.
+He has been an active author in top-tier computer music conferences like New Interfaces for Musical Expression (NIME), as well as broader Human-computer interaction venues like ACM UIST and ACM CHI.
+In addition to academic research publications, he has also presented his research in the form of music performances in peer-reviewed venues such as NIME, Art-CHI, and ICMC, and is a winner of the International Computer Music Association - Music Award 2016 for his composition, Live Writing: Gloomy Streets.